To take the AOBA Oral Exam for primary certification in Anesthesiology, the candidate must:

 - Successful completion of year three of residency (CA-2).

 To sit for the Oral Exam candidates must complete the following:

 - Submit a completed application, required documentation and application fee prior to the application deadline for the exam.

-- Submit a letter of recommendation from your program director or trainers who can attest to your residency training in Anesthesiology and verify that three years of formal training have been or will be completed on or before the scheduled date of the exam.
+- Verification letter emailed directly to firstname.lastname@example.org from your program attesting to your residency training in Anesthesiology verifying three years of formal training have been or will be completed on or before the scheduled date of the exam.

-An exam fee of $1,000 must be submitted with your completed application.
+An exam fee of $1000 must accompany your completed application.
 No application will be considered complete until all fees have been paid.